 High speed broadband service is essential to conducting business in the contemporary economy and affects a wide range of activities including not only technology enterprises such as data centers and advanced manufacturing but also banking, health care, public safety and education.
-The Southern Border Broadband Consortium (SBBC) helps to promote expansion of broadband infrastructure and services in both Imperial and San Diego Counties.
+The South Border Broadband Consortium (SBBC) helps to promote expansion of broadband infrastructure and services in both Imperial and San Diego Counties.
 Coordinated through the IVEDC, the Consortium includes representatives from both the public and private sectors and is undertaking an extensive survey process to document levels of service throughout the county.
+One potential priority would be a dark fiber network that would allow businesses and public agencies to upload large files at gigabit speeds.